 - If you received the one-dose Johnson & Johnson vaccine, you are eligible to receive a booster shot at least two months after you received your initial dose of the Johnson & Johnson vaccine.

-- If you had the two-dose series of the Moderna or Pfizer vaccine and you meet the eligibility criteria, you can receive a booster shot beginning at least six months after you completed the initial two doses of vaccine.
+- If you had the two-dose series of the Moderna vaccine you can receive a booster shot beginning at least six months after you completed the initial two doses of vaccine.

 For example, if you initially had the Johnson & Johnson vaccine, you can receive a single booster dose of the Johnson & Johnson vaccine, the Moderna vaccine, or the Pfizer vaccine as long as you are 18 or older and as long as it has been at least two months since you received your initial dose of the Johnson & Johnson vaccine.

-Likewise, if you completed the two-dose series of the Moderna or Pfizer vaccine, you can receive a single booster dose of the Johnson & Johnson vaccine, the Moderna vaccine, or the Pfizer vaccine as long as you meet the eligibility criteria (age 65 and older, age 18-64 at high-risk of severe COVID-19, and age 18-64 with frequent institutional or occupational exposure to the COVID-19 virus) and as long as it has been at least six months since you completed your initial two doses of vaccine.
+Likewise, if you completed the two-dose series of the Moderna or Pfizer vaccine, you can receive a single booster dose of the Johnson & Johnson vaccine, the Moderna vaccine, or the Pfizer vaccine as long as you meet the eligibility criteria as long as it has been at least six months (for Moderna) or five months (for Pfizer) since you completed your initial two doses of vaccine.

 Check with the COVID-19 vaccine providers in your community.
-Booster shots of the Pfizer vaccine are widely available through pharmacies, local health departments and other providers.
-However, many providers are awaiting guidance from the New York State Health Department on providing booster shots of the Moderna and Johnson & Johnson vaccines and may not yet have them available.
+Booster shots are widely available through pharmacies, local health departments and other providers.
 Find a vaccine provider in our county-by-county list.

 If you or someone you know is homebound in the Finger Lakes Region and would like to receive a first dose, booster shot, or third dose of the COVID-19 vaccine, click here.